 Tears ran down her face and her voice cracked.

-She had started and wasn't going to stop until she made her point.
+She wasn't going to stop until she made her point.

 Dad put his arm around her.

 "We're trying to toughen you up, sweetie.
-Show these fools you can't be trampled on.
-We wouldn't hurt you."
+Show these fools you can't be trampled on."

 Then he told the same old dull football story.

 "I used to sit on the bench cause I was so short.
 Finally, they gave me a chance.
 Then it was, "watch out cause nothin sticks to Rick once he gets the ball."